 National European Dermatology / Venereology societies.

 Corporate- Health care companies with a major interest in Dermatology / Venereology.

-Any other bona fide organisation related to Dermatology / Venereology and approved by the Board of Directors.
+Any other bona fide organisation related to Dermatology / Venereology and approved by the EC.

-Supporting members shall not be entitled to vote and are not eligible to be elected Members of the Board of Directors or of Executive Committee.
+Supporting members shall not be entitled to vote and are not eligible to be elected to the Board or as Officers of the Academy.

 Honorary membership may be granted by the Board to distinguished persons who have performed particular meritorious services to Dermatology and/or Venereology and/or to the Academy.

 All Founding Members of the Academy shall henceforth be known as Honorary members.

 Honorary members shall pay no annual subscription to the Academy.